 - · We are currently enrolling patients in our second Phase 3 trial, PATENCY-2, and expect to complete enrollment in the first quarter of 2018 and to report top-line data in the first quarter of 2019. - we may, based on additional data including the data from our ongoing Phase 3 clinical trial and if sufficient funds become available, choose to conduct a clinical trial of vonapanitase in Europe; - we may, based on additional data including the data from our ongoing Phase 3 clinical trial and if sufficient funds become available, study the effects of vonapanitase versus placebo on brachiocephalic fistulas and in patients undergoing placement of an arteriovenous graft, or graft; - we initiated two Phase 1 clinical trials of vonapanitase in patients with peripheral artery disease, or PAD, in the fourth quarter of 2016.
 These multicenter, dose-escalation trials are designed to evaluate the safety and technical feasibility of a single administration of vonapanitase as a monotherapy and as an adjunct to angioplasty for patients with PAD above the knee and below the knee, respectively.
-In 2017, we expect to enroll at least 24 patients in the Phase 1 trial evaluating vonapanitase as an adjunct to angioplasty below the knee.
+We expect to enroll at least 24 patients in the Phase 1 trial evaluating vonapanitase as an adjunct to angioplasty below the knee.
 Based on our current operating plan, we have decided not to begin patient enrollment in the Phase 1 trial evaluating vonapanitase as a monotherapy for PAD above the knee.
-However, based on additional data and if sufficient funds become available, we may increase enrollment in the Phase 1 trial evaluating vonapanitase as a monotherapy above the knee; - we may, based on additional data including the data from our Phase 3 clinical trials and if sufficient funds become available, choose to conduct a clinical trial of vonapanitase in an additional PAD indication; and - we expect to continue to manufacture clinical trial materials in support of our clinical trials and to also perform process validation activities in anticipation of a potential BLA submission.
+However, if sufficient funds become available, we may increase enrollment in the Phase 1 trial evaluating vonapanitase as an adjunct to angioplasty below the knee and begin patient enrollment in the Phase 1 trial evaluating vonapanitase as a monotherapy above the knee; - we may, based on additional data including the data from our Phase 3 clinical trials and if sufficient funds become available, choose to conduct a clinical trial of vonapanitase in an additional PAD indication; and - · we expect to continue to manufacture clinical trial materials in support of our clinical trials and to also perform process validation activities in anticipation of a potential BLA submission.